Hi, I'm Emily, a Graphic Designer and Creative Engineer specializing in Marketing Promotions, Publications, and Packaging Design.

 As a graphic designer with a background in industrial design, it’s thrilling to work on projects where I can transform two-dimensional ideas and elements into tangible three-dimensional form.
 I feel like a magician!
 There’s just something so unique about holding a final print publication in your hands after digitally working on the structural organization, layout, and typography.

 I have successfully completed over 20 publication designs to date, spanning memoirs, novels, textbooks, and catalogs.
-There is a structural integrity and consistency that must be maintained when designing a multi-page document of this kind, and as the detail-fanatic that I am, I thrive in these types of substantial projects.
+There is an integrity and consistency that must be maintained when designing a multi-page document of this kind, and as the detail-fanatic that I am, I thrive in these types of substantial projects.
 This is a collection of publication designs that encompass professional work as well as personal passion projects over the past few years.